PhillyGilly/Heatmiser---PhillyGilly/README.md

 When the integration is running you can still change logger options by editing (usually) configuration.yaml as described below.

+If you are using this method of installation in an instance of Home Assistant which had an earlier manual installation, you will need to remove the entry in yur configuration.yaml file

 Legacy installation: